fcrepo4-labs/fcrepo-api-x-demo/exercises/04-Loading_extensions.md

 `http://acdc.amherst.edu/extensions#JsonLDService`.
 We can also see that it binds to (all) repository resources, and it's a resource-scoped extension.
 Can you see how we know that from the extension definition?

 6. Now, pick an arbitrary object (say the extension you just created; <code>http://**localhost**/fcrepo/rest/apix/extensions/jsonld</code>).
 Look at its service doc, and look for the endpoint URI for the jsonld service on it.
 In this case, it's <code>http://localhost/services/apix/extensions/jsonld/svc:compact</code>
 Follow that URI.
-The result should be a compact Json-LD representation of the resource!
+The result should be a compact JSON-LD representation of the resource!

 <h2><a href="#ex4d" id="ex4d" class="anchor">D. Auto-loading extensions</a></h2>

 The loader service can accept underlying service URIs in `application/x-www-form-urlencoded` (for html forms) or `text/plain`.
 A service can be configured to POST its own URI to the loader service upon startup to self-register.

 1. Take a look at [this section of camel route xml](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/resources/OSGI-INF/blueprint/fits-service.xml#L30-L54).
-This is how the fits service (which happens to use Apache Camel) self-registers.
+This is how the FITS service (which happens to use Apache Camel) self-registers.
 Let's dissect it a little bit to understand what is happening.
   * This route is [configured to trigger](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/resources/OSGI-INF/blueprint/fits-service.xml#L32) once, upon startup
   * It ultimately [sends a request](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/resources/OSGI-INF/blueprint/fits-service.xml#L51) to a configurable URI of the loader service
   * It POSTs [its own URI](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/resources/OSGI-INF/blueprint/fits-service.xml#L45) in the body of an http request, with content-type [text/plain](https://github.com/birkland/repository-extension-services/blob/apix-demo/acrepo-exts-fits/src/main/resources/OSGI-INF/blueprint/fits-service.xml#L45).
 The loader service accepts plain text POSTS, or urlencoded forms.
 Programatically, plain text is easier to deal with.